supremainc/sfmdev/docs/index.md

 ## What is SFM?
-SFM (Suprema Fingerprint Module) is the world's most widely used fingerprint module manufactured by [Suprema inc](http://www.supremain.com).
+SFM (Suprema Fingerprint Module) is the world's most widely used fingerprint module manufactured by [Suprema Inc](http://www.supremain.com).
 It provides the most powerful fingerprint recognition performance than other competitors.

 ## What is SFM Developer Center?
 SFM Developer Center is an online space that provides technical information and technical communication with customers.
 In SFM Developer Center, We will open various open source projects using SFM to provide the opportunity to utilize fingerprint recognition technology not only for fingerprint recognition experts but also for those interested in hobbies such as start-up companies or DIY.

-**Suprema inc.**
+**Suprema Inc.**
 Suprema is a global leader in biometrics and securities technology.
 By combining world renowned biometric algorithms with superior engineering,Suprema is able to continually develop and manufacture reliable industry leading products.
 Suprema’s extensive portfolio of products include biometric access control systems, time & attendance devices, fingerprint/live scanners and embedded fingerprint modules.
-Suprema supports world wide sales network that spans across more than 133 countries around the world and was the first biometrics company listed on Korea's stock market (`KOSDAQ 094840`)
+Suprema supports world wide sales network that spans across more than 133 countries around the world and was the first biometrics company listed on Korea's stock market (`KOSDAQ 236200`)

 <script type="text/javascript" src="//static.mailerlite.com/data/webforms/421957/q7h4f5.js?v1"></script>